Slaymish/my-digital-garden/src/site/notes/Lempel-Ziv.md

 - Lossless [[Compression\|Compression]]
 - LZ77 = simple compression, using repeated patterns
-	- basis for many later, more sophisiticated compression schemes
+	- basis for many later, more sophisticated compression schemes

 - Key idea:
 	- If you find a repeated pattern, replace latter ones by a link to the first